MTE API Relay

 app: azure-mte-api-relay

-to get information about the newly created load balancer.
+To get information about the newly created resources, run the command:

 Remove deployment and service